saeyslab/nichenetr/vignettes/differential_nichenet.md

 family member of this ligand may! since signaling between family members tends to be very similar); 3) high activity in one condition might be due to downregulation in the other condition, leading to high activity but low DE.
-In this vignette, ligand activities are automatically calculated on upregulated genes per condition, but downregulated genes could also be a sign of ligand activity - and thus sometimes it could be useful to incorporate downregulated genes for the activity calculation.
+Currently, ligand activities are automatically calculated on upregulated genes per condition, but downregulated genes could also be a sign of ligand activity.

+When Ligand-Receptor pairs have both high DE and high activity, we can consider them to be very good candidates in regulating the process of interest, and we recommend testing these candidates for further experimental validation.

 # References